About the ASFMRA Leadership Institute

 The Farm Management and Consultant Program is specifically designed for individuals in these professions.
 Your Leadership Institute experience will be designed to cover the most important legislative issues you face in your daily business and is designed to bring you the most accurate information from government officials making the laws that affect you.

-The Farm Manager and Consultant Program starts at noon on Monday, September 10, 2018 and concludes with an overnight stay at the Chesapeake Farms.
-Those attending this program MUST plan to leave Washington D.C. no earlier than 4 p.m. on Friday, September 14.
-There are only 20 spots available and will be filled on a first come, first serve basis.
+The Farm Manager and Consultant Program starts on the morning of Monday, September 14, 2020, and concludes with an overnight stay at the Chesapeake Farms.
+Those attending this program MUST plan to leave Washington D.C. no earlier than 4:00 PM on Friday, September 18.
+There are only 20 spots available and will be filled on a first-come, first-served basis.
 If you plan to attend, please pre-register to get your name on the list.

 There are only 10 spots available for the appraiser program and they fill up fast!
-Registration is based on a first come, first serve basis.
+Registration is based on a first-come, first-served basis.
 If you plan to attend, please pre-register to get your name on the list.

 Don’t miss this unique opportunity to enhance your leadership skills and gain useful tools you can apply to your professional life and get a birds-eye view of your government in action.
 While a number of attendees are chapter sponsored, individuals are also encouraged to apply.
 Remember, this leadership training is available and beneficial to managers, appraisers and consultants.
 Tuition to attend, your airfare to Washington, DC and back, plus any incidental expenses and meals not covered by the Institute.
 Your tuition includes a shared sleeping room.
 If you desire a private room, delegates are required to pay the additional costs for the nights you stay.
 Alumni of this event all agree that it is a very worthwhile ASFMRA event!